noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

     - deployment tools: first deploy to a test/ci/qa/etc environment to run tests, then deploy to prod
     - ci environment: responsible for running integratoin & e2e tests
       - integration & e2e tests are critical to be run within the test env (e.g. QA/staging)
+    - prod env: the same artifacts that passed testing should be deployed to prod
+  - other tools: test coverage, linters, performance testing, etc

 #### testing